department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/phone-numbers.md

 **When a user doesn’t enter a phone number:**

-Say 'Please enter a phone number'
+Say 'Enter a phone number'

 **If the telephone number is not in the correct format:**

-Say  'Please enter a 10-digit phone number (with or without dashes)'
+Say  'Enter a 10-digit phone number'